A traditional rice wine, made from fermented glutinous rice,

 village, Lingga was developed into a bustling town by the White

 The Ranee Ginger Tuak is carefully home brewed using traditional

 rituals and methods that ensure its fine quality.
 It is a light golden

 colour when bottled and gradually matures to dark honey

-as its flavours develop a more complex richness with subtle hints
+as its flavours develop a more complex richness with spicy hints

-The Ranee Tuak is wonderful as an aperitif or a dessert drink
+The Ranee Ginger Tuak is wonderful as an aperitif or a dessert drink

 and is best served chilled.